Niel-Reitmann/Current-personal-website/_posts/1monthlearnings.md

 **Who you come home to matters**

 This one is a little bit different but worth a mention.
-I’m fortunate to be staying with a group of great people.
+I’m fortunate to be staying with a great group of people.
 People who I can learn from but also enjoy being around.

 This opportunity made itself available because I knew one of them through Twitter, and another through my Flaming Galahs project.
 First time I've really lived the 'surface area for luck to strike' idea in a big way.

-This is something I’ve become very grateful for.
-Having this group of people I come home to makes all the difference in my quality of life.
+I’ve become very grateful for this.
+Having these people I can come home to makes all the difference in my quality of life.

 My original thinking was that I’d be fine jumping between hostels, but I’m glad I didn’t.
 My takeaway here is that it’s important to make connections even before you move.
-Don’t let yourself be isolated.
+Don’t let yourself become isolated.

 **Depend more on your design**

-It’s easy to underestimate the power of adaptation.
-If you told me three years ago I would be in Australia I’d think it was too big of a shift.
-If you told me one year ago I’d be deferring and moving to Sydney alone I’d think the same.
+It’s easy to underestimate adaptation.
+If you told me three years ago I would be in Australia I’d think its too big of a shift.
+If you told me one year ago I’d be deferring and moving to Sydney alone I’d likely think the same.

-Most people will go through these changes, or at least are presented with similar relative options.
+Most people will go through these changes, or at least be presented with similar relative options.
 Depend more on your design when you are faced with this.
-Remember that within a fairly short time of making the change, you’ll be completely used to it.
+Remember that within a fairly short period time after making the change, you’ll be completely used to it.

-The time it takes to get used to these changes will be proportional to its difference from what you are currently used to, but it’s a reliable thinking and worth remembering.
+The time it takes to get used to these changes will be proportional to its difference from what you are currently used to, but it’s a reliable thinking and worth being more concious of.

 **Think critically**